Laptop Black Screen: Complete Troubleshooting Guide

 Solution #7: Reseat Display Cable (LVDS/eDP)

-- ⚠️ Warning: This voids warranty.
-Only if out of warranty.
+Warning: This voids your warranty.
+Only try if you're out of warranty:

-- Search YouTube: "[Your laptop model] display cable replacement"
+- Search YouTube for "[Your laptop model] display cable replacement"

-- Remove keyboard/bezel to access display cable connector
+- Remove keyboard/bezel to get to the display cable connector

-- Carefully disconnect and reconnect display cable to motherboard
+- Carefully unplug and replug the display cable to the motherboard

-This is worth trying if an external monitor works but your laptop screen doesn't.
-Opening a laptop isn't too hard, but search for your specific model on YouTube first to see what you're getting into.
+Worth trying if an external monitor works but your laptop screen doesn't.
+Opening a laptop isn't that hard, but check YouTube for your specific model first.

 Solution #8: Test for Backlight Failure